 Audio Analogue Class A Integrated amp SE (2011)

 Weighing 62kg, Audio Analogue's Class A SE amp was colossally heavy.
-It also ran "hot enough to fry eggs", perfect for that omelette/hi-fi session.
+It also ran "hot enough to fry eggs", perfect for a listening session during breakfast.

 Once winched into position, the Class A SE had a neat trick up its sleeves.
 The output was a puny 50W into 8 ohms, but that hid the fact that power output doubled as impedance halved, all the way to 200W into 2 ohms.

-This was an amp that exerted control over its partnered speaker, offering power but also good at handling subtlety, refinement and fluidity.
+This was an amp that exerted control over its partnered speaker, offering power but handling it with subtlety, refinement and fluidity.
 Musically it could do just about anything.
 A superb amp, then - as long as you didn't have to lift it.